Wind Telecomunicazioni: Infostrada

-Infostrada S.p.A. was the branch of Wind Telecomunicazioni S.p.A., that dealt with its fixed-line telephony services, xDSL and optical fiber.
+Infostrada S.p.A., more commonly known as Wind Infostrada, was the subsidiary of Wind Telecomunicazioni S.p.A. that dealt with its fixed-line telephony services, xDSL and optical fiber.

-It was born in 1996 from an agreement between Olivetti Telemedia and Bell Atlantic, with the aim of competing with Telecom Italia in the fixed telephony sector.
+Infostrada was born in 1996 from an agreement between Olivetti Telemedia and Bell Atlantic, with the aim of competing with Telecom Italia in the fixed telephony sector.

 At the end of 1996 the company had 430 employees and closed the first financial year with a turnover of 72 billion lire.

-In 1997 Mannesmann took over from the American partner, controlling Infostrada through the Dutch Olivetti Mobile Telephony Services B.V., then OliMan B.V.
-(50.1% Olivetti, 49.9% Mannesmann), which will also become a shareholder of Omnitel.
+In 1997 Mannesmann took over from the American partner, controlling Infostrada through the Dutch Olivetti Mobile Telephony Services, then OliMan (50.1% Olivetti, 49.9% Mannesmann), which will also become a shareholder of Omnitel.

-In 1998 Infostrada reached an agreement with Ferrovie dello Stato which provides for the acquisition of the right to access the infrastructure of the FS for the laying of telephone cables and the right to use part of the optical fiber cables of the FS network (approximately 1770 km), for 30 years.
+In 1998 Infostrada reached an agreement with Ferrovie dello Stato which provides for the acquisition of the right to access the infrastructure of the FS for the laying of telephone cables and the right to use part of the optical fiber cables of the RFI (approximately 1770 km), for 30 years.

-In 1999 Olivetti sells Infostrada to Mannesmann and in 2001 it will become the property of Enel, which will incorporate it in 2002 into Wind Telecomunicazioni S.p.A.
+In 1999 Olivetti sells Infostrada to Mannesmann and in 2001 it will become the property of Enel, which will incorporate it in 2002 into Wind, that continued to use the brand.

-On December 31, 2016, with the merger of Wind Telecomunicazioni S.p.A. in Wind Tre S.p.A., also Infostrada S.p.A. will be incorporated into the new joint venture.

-As also happened for Wind, the brand will still be used by the company until the rebranding in March 2020.
+On December 31, 2016, Wind. merged into Wind Tre, and as also happened for Wind, the brand will still be used by the company until the rebranding in March 2020.